 Step 2: The registration portal managed by the MoIDPLHSA, electronically checks whether the person looking for the registration is eligible to receive compensation from the state.
 Upon completion of entering the personal information, the portal verifies the eligibility of the person electronically by reconciliation of the data with consolidated database of the RS, e.g. whether the person receives any kind of income, is a recipient of the GEL 1,200 unemployment benefit (i.e. GEL 200 per month for 6 months, as described above), correctness of the bank account, etc. (For further details see Annex C).

 Step 3: The SESA generates the list of those that are eligible for the payments.
 For the additional verifications, the SESA is checking with the Public Service Development Agency whether the person is alive and confirms the citizenship status.
 Based on the MoU signed by the Ministry of Justice, the RS and MoIDPLHSA, the RS is checking whether the person is a debtor, so that the amount that he/she will receive from the GOG as a compensation is kept for the use of an individual.

-Step 4: The transfers to the bank accounts of the recipients is executed by the SESA.
+SESA is sharing the list of beneficiaries to the National Bureau of Enforcement in order to identify brother circle of debtor people and enable them to get the compensation payments from GoG.Step 4: The transfers to the bank accounts of the recipients is executed by the SESA.
 Once the transfer is made, the SESA is notifying the beneficiary by sms.

 Step 5: The SESA submits the memo and set of documents to the MoIDPLHSA via DES.
 The set of documents is as follows: the list of individuals (codified to avoid personal information safety issues), PLEASE ADD.